 The goal of treatment is to give supportive care, manage symptoms and try to shorten the duration of the outbreak.
 Treatment also depends on severity and symptoms and may include:

 Keeping the nostrils and eyes clear of discharges.
 Use cotton balls dipped in warm water to wipe away any discharge.

 Broad-spectrum antibiotics may be prescribed, these are ineffective against the herpes virus but may be used to prevent or treat secondary infections that may occur.

-L-Lysine is an essential amino acid which has been shown to suppress viral replication and inhibit cytopathogenicity.
+L-Lysine is an essential amino acid which can suppress viral replication as well as inhibit cytopathogenicity.
 However, you should always speak to your veterinarian before you supplement your cat’s diet.

 Ensuring the cat is receiving food and liquid intake.
 Nutritional support such as offering highly palatable foods, appetite stimulants or if necessary a feeding tube, as well as intravenous or subcutaneous fluids, may be necessary.

 Ease breathing and discharge with vaporizers, if you don’t have a vaporizer, run a hot shower until the room is steamy and leave your cat in the bathroom for 10-15 minutes.

 Uncomplicated feline herpes usually resolves within 7-10 days.

 Administer all medications as directed by your veterinarian.